panzerdp/dmitripavlutin.com/posts/064-template-strings/index.md

 The template literal that determines the class name has 2 ternary operators and a mix of string literals.
 You may find it difficult to understand.

-A tool like [classnames](https://github.com/JedWatson/classnames) might be a better choice than template string.
+A tool like [classnames](https://github.com/JedWatson/classnames) might be a better choice than the template string.
 The tool constructs the class name in a more declarative way.

 Let's refactor the component to use `classnames`: